 Birding in Buffalo

 I try to get out into nature as often as I can because it gives me a guaranteed moment during the day where I can unplug and rebalance myself.
-I recently started getting into birding as a way to make my longer walks more fun, and was surprised at the amount of excellent spots there were in Buffalo.
+I recently started getting into birding the last few years as a way to make my longer walks more fun, and was surprised at the amount of excellent spots there were in Buffalo.
 Here are some of my favorite places in and around the city.

 If you’re just getting into birding, this is the place to start, and is my favorite in the WNY area.
 Tifft is made up of marshlands, woodlands, and a pond.
-You can regularly find herons, egrets, finches, and I have good luck during migrating seasons.
+You can regularly find herons, egrets, finches, osprey, and I have good luck during migrating seasons.
 Super family friendly, easy to get around, and they host nature walks every so often, although it does tend to get busy on the weekends.

 Another place I hit up regularly to view water birds is the inner and outer harbors, which are found just outside downtown Buffalo.
 There are a series of small trails to walk against the water that will not disappoint.
 This spring and summer I have found a pair of Red-Headed Woodpeckers.
 I usually combine a trip to outer harbor with Tifft as they are close to each other and make a day of it.

 Not too far from the city, Reinstien State Park is a nice family friendly park, and you can easily bike or walk the paths.
 There are numerous types of birds and other wildlife around the ponds you can spot.
 I regularly see families of Blue Jays, Grey Catbirds, and different types of warblers.
-If you're lucky, you can also catch a glimpse of the humungous snapping turtle that resides in the pond.
+If you're lucky, you can also catch a glimpse of the huge snapping turtles that resides in the pond.

 Niagara Falls is and area rich with waterfowl as you can imagine.
 My favorite spot in this area is Goat Island because you can casually hike around close to the water.
 If you look close enough during the right season you can find an owl or two nesting in the trees as well.
+It is worth noting though that some of the vantage points looking out into the water on nearby trails have been hidden away by some of the revitalization that has been completed.
+Still worth the trip though!

 There is also a bird viewing pull off near the island that I have ventured to and have witnessed many birds diving for lunch.